-Message from the Deans
+Message from the Law School Deans | 院长致辞

-Thank you for your interest in the Temple-Tsinghua Master of Laws (LL.M.) program in Beijing.
-We welcome you to the first and longest-running foreign LL.M. program in China.
-The friendship and cooperation between Temple and China date back to 1979, when Temple bestowed an Honorary Doctorate of Laws upon Deng Xiaoping.
-Temple has long worked to form enduring bonds of cooperation with the Chinese government and educational institutions, especially Tsinghua University.
+Thank you for your interest in the Temple-Tsinghua Master of Laws (LL.M.) program in Beijing, the first accredited foreign law degree program in China.
+Temple established this program in 1998 as part of the rule-of-law initiatives launched by Presidents Jiang Zemin and Bill Clinton.
+To date, nearly 800 students have graduated from this program.
+The friendship between Temple and China dates back to 1979, when Temple bestowed an Honorary Doctor of Laws degree upon Deng Xiaoping.
+Since then, Temple has built enduring bonds of cooperation with the Chinese government and universities, especially Tsinghua University.

-Students benefit not only from systematic study in U.S. law, but also from a diverse classroom environment with experienced lawyers and officials from the Chinese public and private sectors.
-Chinese judges, prosecutors, government officials, law professors and lawyers all come together to discuss fundamental legal concepts in U.S. law.
-They share their diverse perspectives with each other and with American law professors and practicing lawyers.
+Students benefit from systematic study of U.S. law as well as a diverse classroom environment with students from the public and private sectors.
+Chinese judges, prosecutors, government officials, law professors, and lawyers all come together to discuss fundamental legal concepts in U.S. law.
+They share their diverse perspectives with each other as well as with American law professors and practicing lawyers.

 We invite you to apply to the program and become a member of the Temple-Tsinghua family.

-School of Law
+Associate Professor, Tsinghua University School of Law

-Temple University Beasley School of Law
+Associate Professor of Law, China Program, Temple University Beasley School of Law